This Christmas Activity with Little Blue Truck makes a fun Kindergarten activity!

 Your KIndergartener is practicing counting to 100 by ones and tens.

-By Kindergarten children under the Common Core will also be asked to count to 100 by ones and tens.
+By Kindergarten, children using the Common Core will also be asked to count to 100 by ones and tens.
 See the Kindergarten standard here.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.